 To be eligible for the Savings Incentive Program, applicants must either be farming on their own now and have farmed for five or fewer years, or have some experience working for a farm business.
 This includes, but is not limited to: internships, apprenticeships, working as an hourly or salaried employee or working on the family farm.
 Applicants must also reside in Iowa or farm in the state (out-of-state residents are eligible, so long as they are farming in Iowa), and be Practical Farmers of Iowa members.

-For questions about the Savings Incentive Program or application process, contact Sally Worley at (515) 232-5661 or [email protected].
-A competitive application process occurs each fall (August-October) to determine program enrollment.
+For questions about the Savings Incentive Program or application process, contact Julie Wheelock at (515) 232-5661 or [email protected] A competitive application process occurs each year (August – October) to determine program enrollment.